Cajun Chicken Pasta

 Ingredients

-- 8 ounce penne ((2 cups) uncooked)
+- 8 ounces penne (2 cups, uncooked)

-- 2 tablespoon olive oil
+- 2 tablespoons olive oil

-- 1 pound chicken breast ((2 chicken breasts) boneless and skinless, cut into small pieces)
+- 1 pound chicken breast (2 chicken breasts, boneless and skinless, cut into small pieces)

-- 2 tablespoon cajun seasoning
+- 2 tablespoons cajun seasoning (or to taste)

 - ¼ teaspoon salt (or to taste)